niw/prowl_tweets/README.md

 ========================

 This is a tiny ruby script which fetch reply(mention) tweets from Twitter then push them to [Prowl](http://prowl.weks.net/).
+This script must be a good example code for using Twitter, OAuth and Prowl APIs via Ruby script.

 Install
 -------